kthouz/Ride_Share_Analytics/readme.md

-# Ride Share Analyics
+# Ride Sharing Analyics

-Analyze and compare ride share prices at given locations and times for surge between the two major ride share firms Uber and Lyft
+Analyze and compare ride sharing prices at given locations and times for surge between the two major ride sharing firms Uber and Lyft

 ## To do
 1. Register apps to get client id and client secrets [- Done]